 There is a persistent tendency in both clinical and cultural conversations to treat dissociation as pathology, something that appears when a nervous system is broken or failing to cope.
 I want to start by gently but firmly challenging that idea.

 People do not dissociate without good cause.
 Dissociation does not emerge randomly.
-Anyone who developed dissociation as a coping strategy needed it at some point in time.
+Anyone who developed dissociation as a coping strategy needed it at some point.
 It worked.
 It protected them.
 It allowed survival in circumstances where other options were not available.
-Framing dissociation as inherently maladaptive or disordered misses its essential function.
-Dissociation is a solution the nervous system reaches for when presence is overwhelming.

 This becomes especially important when we consider the overlap between complex trauma and neurodivergence, particularly autism.